 All of these were awarded to us, not only because of our beautiful grounds, but also because of our commitment to sustainability.
 When your visit, look out for our prize winning floral blooms, wildflower gardens and animal houses across the park encouraging insect pollination.

 We love looking after all the wildlife on park.
 After-all, it is their home too!
 We’ve installed boxes for bats so they have somewhere to roost, located on the gable end of the Playloft.
-We have a bug hotel (pictured left), located outside the Oak toilet block which is home to a range of bugs, birds and other creatures.
+We have a bug hotel (pictured), located outside the Oak toilet block which is home to a range of bugs, birds and other creatures.
 We’ve also installed bird houses across the park.

 In 2021, we renovated our Blackberry field, where we installed beehives, and planted over 200 shrubs and trees!